mynlp/jigg/README.md

 $ cat sample.txt
 Scalaは良い言語です。
 文法がとても簡潔です。
-$ java -Xmx4g -cp transccg-0.1.jar enju.pipeline.Pipeline -annotators kuromoji,ccg -file sample.txt -ccg.model model/jaccg-0.1-beam64.ser.gz -ccg.beam 64
+$ java -Xmx4g -cp transccg-0.2.jar enju.pipeline.Pipeline -annotators ssplit,kuromoji,ccg -file sample.txt -ccg.numKbest 3
 ```

 The syntax is very similar to Stanford CoreNLP.
 The required arguments are as follows:

   * `-annotators`: A list of annotator names.
-Currently only `kuromoji` and `ccg` are supported.
-  * `-file`: Input file, in which one line corresponds to one sentence.
+See below for the currently supported annotators.
+  * `-file`: Input file.
+If you omit this, it runs as an interactive shell mode.

-In the above command, `-annotators kuromoji,ccg` means it first tokenizes and assigns part-of-speech tags, then runs the CCG parser on that tokenized sentence.
+In the above command, `-annotators ssplit,kuromoji,ccg` means it first splits input string into sentences, tokenizes, assigns part-of-speech tags, and then runs the CCG parser on that tokenized sentences.
 The CCG parser requires the tokenized sentence as input.
 The pipeline automatically solves these dependencies between annotators.

-`-ccg.*` is argument for the CCG parser. `-ccg.model` is necessary. `model/jaccg-0.1-beam64.ser.gz` is a pre-trained model with beam size of 64.
-Another model, `model/jaccg-0.1-beam128.ser.gz`, is trained with beam size of 128.
-You can change the beam size at run time by setting `-ccg.beam`.
-It is *highly recommended* to set the same beam size as training.
-So if you use `model/jaccg-0.1-beam128.ser.gz`, please set `-ccg.beam 128`.
-The accuracy of the model of beam size 128 is slightly high, but is about 2 times slower.
-In Kyoto-university-corpus experiment, the accuracy of beam size 64 is 0.880, which become 0.884 with beam size 128.
+#### Annotator list

+  * `ssplit`: This is always the first annotator.
+It segments a give text with some rule.
+You can customize the behavior by giving a regex with an argument `-ssplit.pattern`.
+See Argument list for more details.
+  * `kuromoji`: This annotator requires the input has been segmented with `ssplit`.
+It is morphological analyzer, which tokenizes each sentence and assign a PoS to each token.
+  * `ccg`: This annotator requires the input has been tokenized.
+It gives CCG derivation for each sentence.

+#### Argument list

+Some annotator's behavior can be customized by giving some arguments.
+These arguments are prefixed with each annotator name.
+For example, an argument for the CCG parser starts with `-ccg.`.
+The below are examples of arguments.

+  * `-ssplit.pattern`: You can write some regular expression here for a rule of sentence segmentation.
+The default value is `"\n+|。\n*"` that means it segments by each new line or a period (。).
+  * `-ssplit.method`: When `-split.pattern` is ommited, you can pick up some pre-defined pattern by setting this value.
+Currently `newLine`, `point`, and `pointAndNewLine` are supported.
+For example, when `-spplit.method newLine` is given, it segments sentences by each new line. `point` only segments by each period.
+The default value is `pointAndNewLine`, which is explained in `-ssplit.pattern` above.
+  * `-ccg.model`: Please set this if you want to use your own trained model for the CCG parser.
+If not set, a default model of `model/jaccg-0.2-beam64.ser.gz` is selected, which is a pre-trained model with beam size of 64.
+Its accuracy is 88% on Kyoto-university corpus and the speed is 2~3 sentences per second.
+  * `-ccg.beam`: If you use the default model, you don't have to change this value.
+It is the beam size of the parser.
+The default value is 64 and is compatible with the default model of the above.
+  * `-ccg.numKbest`: If you set this value > 1, k-best derivations of the CCG parser are annotated with those scores.

 ### Output format